 Special Concerns for Dating or Domestic Violence:

 - Be aware of the cycle of violence and the various types of abuse, and recognize how your friend may be experiencing the cycle in their current relationship.
-Reassure your friend the abuse is not their fault. (link to Get Educated – Intimate Partner Violence page)
+Reassure your friend the abuse is not their fault.
+Learn more about intimate partner violence here.

-- Do not criticize their decisions or try to guilt them, the power and influence their abuser has over them already causes a massive amount of stress.
+- Do not criticize their decision to stay in a relationship or try to guilt them into leaving if they are not feeling safe to do so.
+The power and influence their abuser has over them already causes a massive amount of stress.
 Do your best to not add to the stress they are under.

 - Help them develop a safety plan.